brucestull/pipenv-example-basic/notes/create_pipenv_virtual_environment.md

     Alternatively, run a command inside the virtualenv with pipenv run.
     ```

-1. Note line with "Virtualenv location:", this is the location of our virtual environment. `pipenv install` will create a virtual environment directory which has the project directory name followed by a unique string.
+1. Note line with "Virtualenv location:", this is the location of our virtual environment. `pipenv install` will create a virtual environment directory which has the project directory name followed by a dash and then a unique string.
 Note: The location of the virtual environment is not the same as the location of the code we will create for our project.
 Sample line:
     ```
     Virtualenv location: C:\Users\Bruce\.virtualenvs\pipenv-example-basic-UBKsikLo
     ```

 1. Inspect current directory contents.
-Note presense of two new files: `Pipfile` and `Pipfile.lock`:
+Note presense of two new files: `Pipfile` and `Pipfile.lock`.
+These are the files which contain the `pipenv` configuration details for the project:
 `ls`
 Sample output:
     ```